 I want you to imagine that you are financially secure, that you have enough money to take care of your needs, now and in the future.
 The question is, how would you live your life?
 What would you do with the money?
 Would you change anything?
 Let yourself go.
 Don’t hold back your dreams.
 Describe a life that is complete, that is richly yours.

-This has been my struggle lately as I have spent an inordinate amount of time on things that don’t matter much to my “intentional life.”
-This is what led to creating my Hell Yes Policy where I only say Yes to things that make me say, “Hell Yes!”
+This has previously been a struggle as I spent an inordinate amount of time on things that didn’t matter much to my “intentional life.”
+This is what led to creating my Hell Yes Policy where I say “no” anything that does not make me say, “Hell Yes!”

 I cannot choose to do everything anymore, and so I chose my family.

 This time, you visit your doctor who tells you that you have five to ten years left to live.
 The good part is that you won’t ever feel sick.
 The bad news is that you will have no notice of the moment of your death.
 What will you do in the time you have remaining to live?
 Will you change your life, and how will you do it?